h-yung/website-cafe/README.md

 * Addressing less-optimal design around the order form-menu width for widescreen.
 * Get some customer feedback!
 * Predictive/semi-personalized promotions (especially in the confirmation screen post-payment processing) is probably overkill for this business but could be useful elsewhere for different products and services that would want to promote email newsletter signups, integrations for RSS feed, and events.
+* The Reviews section is not fully built out but, with more time, I'd approach with a typical carousel/sliding effect for desktop and experiment with changing it to on-swipe behavior for mobile.

 As always, refactoring to bring the code more in line with OOP principles and to reduce pageload time.

 Considerations: Data from the order form currently reflects only the customer choice of products and would pass this on to a payment platform, but it's worth checking how secure it needs to be and in what formats.